 Best Babymoon Destinations in British Columbia

-Since I’m from the Seattle-area, I have to include some of the top spots in British Columbia.
-For one thing, the typically cooler weather is amazing for 2nd and 3rd trimester.
+Since I’m from the Seattle area, I have to include some of the top spots in British Columbia Canada.
+For one thing, the typically cooler weather is amazing for 2nd and 3rd trimesters.

 Plus, it’s so relaxing to be in nature.
 And I may be slightly biased since I spent my babymoon in Victoria, BC!

 Here are a few babymoon ideas for places just north of the border:

 If you want to feel like you’re in Europe, without worrying about the long flight while pregnant, consider Victoria, BC.